Rigidity of high dimensional graph manifolds: Introduction

+In Theorem~\ref{smrigidity:thm}, the additional hypothesis preventing surface pieces to be adjacent to the boundary is necessary: if $M=\Sigma\times S^1$ and $M'=\Sigma'\times S^1$, where $\Sigma_1$ is a once-punctured torus and $\Sigma'$ is a thrice-punctured sphere, then $\pi_1(M)\cong \pi_1(M')$, but $M$ and $M'$ are not diffeomorphic (in fact, they are not even homeomorphic).

 Ontaneda \cite{On} had previously shown smooth rigidity within the class of doubles of finite volume hyperbolic manifolds.
+The proof of Theorem~\ref{smrigidity:thm} is easier if $M,M'$ are purely hyperbolic (as in Ontaneda's examples).
+In fact, in that case Theorem~\ref{iso-preserve:thm}, together with Mostow Rigidity Theorem, ensures that the restriction of $\varphi$ to the fundamental groups of the pieces of $M$ is induced by suitable diffeomorphisms between the pieces of $M$ and the pieces of $M'$.
+In presence of non-trivial fibers, the proof of this fact needs some more work (see the proof of Lemma~\ref{diffeo:pieces}).
+Once this is established, one has to carefully check that the diffeomorphisms between the pieces can be extended to a global diffeomorphism between $M$ and $M'$, which indeed induces the fixed group isomorphism between the fundamental groups.

-Next, for $M$ a smooth manifold, we denote by $\mcg (M)$ the \emph{mapping class group of} $M$, \emph{i.e.} the group of homotopy classes of diffeomorphisms of $M$ into itself.
+Next, for $M$ a closed smooth manifold, we denote by $\mcg (M)$ the \emph{mapping class group of} $M$, i.e. the group of homotopy classes of diffeomorphisms of $M$ into itself.
 Theorem~\ref{smrigidity:thm} easily implies the following corollary (see Section \ref{mcg:sec}):